San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 - UNLV has played 10 games, with six wins against the spread.

-- This season, the Rebels have an against-the-spread record of 3-2 in their five games as an underdog of 12 points or more.
+- So far this year, the Rebels have been installed as underdogs by a 12-point margin or more five times and are 3-2 ATS in those games.

-- UNLV's games this season have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- UNLV's games this year have eclipsed the over/under four times in nine opportunities (44.4%).

-- UNLV is 4-2 against the spread and 2-5 overall when the team notches more than 17.1 points.
+- When UNLV records more than 17.1 points, it is 4-2 against the spread and 2-5 overall.

-- In games that UNLV amasses over 305.7 yards, the team is 4-1 against the spread and 1-5 overall.
+- In games that UNLV totals over 305.7 yards, the team is 4-1 against the spread and 1-5 overall.

 - The Rebels have turned the ball over three more times (18 total) than the Aztecs have forced a turnover (15) this season.